-Bearcat Card (BCC) dollar amounts are added to the student’s ID as part of the meal plan.
+Bearcat Card (BCC) dollar amounts can be added to the student’s ID throughout the year.
 Bearcat Card dollars may be spent at any on-campus food location (including the Dining Centers) as well as any off-campus location participating in the Bearcat Card program.
 Bearcat Card funds carry over from one semester to the next, and a refund of any unspent Bearcat Card dollars is available upon request at the end of spring semester or upon leaving UC.

 For more information visit the Bearcat Card website.

 Bearcat Card Dollars are available for purchase separately from the All Access Meal Plan.
 This allows students to have increased flexibility in determining the desired amount of BCD, as opposed to having a fixed amount.
 In light of this change, we have decreased the expense of the All-Access Meal Plan noting the removal of 150 BCD per semester from the meal plan.

 Students can purchase more than one Campus Dining Pass each term.
 Just keep in mind that unused swipes do not carry over to the next semester.